jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

 ## Building your connection string:

 But we know that on real world the database must have access controle enabled.
-To connect in that circuntances, we must use a valid user and passowrd, and for that there are two methods to build your [connection string](https://docs.mongodb.com/upcoming/reference/connection-string/#connection-string-uri-format).
+To connect in that circumtances, we must use a valid user and password, and for that there are two methods to build your [connection string](https://docs.mongodb.com/upcoming/reference/connection-string/#connection-string-uri-format).

 **1** - Using [URI format](https://docs.mongodb.com/upcoming/reference/connection-string/#connection-string-uri-format).